jurioste4/D3_w/README.md

 ##  Data Journalism and D3

- this graph is based on ACS 1-year estimates: https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml my graph is useing health care vs age the main code is done in js/app.js I pulled the data in useng d3.csv from the file data.csv useing a function

-I used vs code , html some CSS javaScript /d3
+This graph is based on ACS 1-year estimates:   https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml my graph is using # health care vs income and poverty taken from the data.csv data set JavaScript file is  js/test2.js I pulled the data in using d3.csv from the file data/data.csv I used vs code , html some CSS JavaScript /d3

+clicking on the bottom x axis will see # income and poverty will change the  x values.
+Mouse over each plot will show the state with data.